Do you know importance of maintaining a healthy pH balance? Here’s why you should stay away from high acidity foods and look to the Alkaline Diet.

-Although this may be true, our body has to work very hard to keep that delicate balance, and diet can certainly play a role.
+Although this may be true, the fact is, our body has to work very hard to keep that delicate balance, and diet can most certainly play a role.

 We all know that a diet high in processed foods can cause toxicity, inflammation, heart disease, imbalanced hormones and weight gain.
 These foods, including sugar, wheat, GMO-vegetable oils and hormone-induced animal products, are higher on the acidic scale than fruits and vegetables.

-There’s no doubt that eating more fruits and vegetables can benefit our health as they provide us with essential vitamins and minerals.
+There’s no doubt that eating more fruits and vegetables, especially dark leafy greens, can benefit our health as they provide us with essential vitamins and minerals.
 Research has shown that these alkaline foods can lower blood pressure, prevent heart disease and even slow the aging process.

 Our Body’s Delicate pH Balance